badlandz/RoxieOS/docs/BAUX-Server-Deployment.md

 # BAUX Server Deployment Guide
 **Setting up Headscale Control Plane & Session Storage**

+This deployment guide supports the core vision of BAUX-MESH infrastructure for USB boot to IDE on any system.

 ## Overview

 BAUX Server provides the central hub for distributed session management, running Headscale (self-hosted Tailscale) and session storage.
 This guide covers deployment on cloud infrastructure using FreeBSD.